 Kyle Hamilton Scouting Report

 For a safety of his size, you might expect some trade-off in athletic ability.
 However, there is none.
 Hamilton is as athletic as they come.
-He demonstrates excellent play speed, has incredible fluidity of movement enabling tremendous change of direction, and contains impressive short-area explosion.
+He demonstrates excellent explosion, has incredible fluidity of movement enabling tremendous change of direction, and contains impressive short-area explosion.
+Despite a slower than expected 40-yard dash, the Notre Dame safety has displayed solid play speed.

 Hamilton’s athletic profile ensures he can cover the entire field.
 As a result, he has been used in multiple alignments for the Fighting Irish.
 His versatility will prove invaluable ahead of the 2022 NFL Draft.
 Hamilton can play single-high and two-high safety; he has played in the slot and unleashed on blitz plays.
 His imposing build allows him to play with extreme physicality in the box.